Joshwgaming/New-Year-Countdown-Bot/README.md

 # New Year Countdown Bot - **Updated to DiscordJS v13**
 DiscordJS bot that counts down until the new year starts!

-### Invite a 24/7 countdown bot into your own server using the following link - **Having an issue with the bot running, source code is up to date if you wish to host your own.
-Will work on getting it back online in the next few days.**:
+### Invite a 24/7 countdown bot into your own server using the following link -
 https://discord.com/api/oauth2/authorize?client_id=925547105098006619&permissions=68608&scope=bot

 ### Or, selfhost your own countdown bot!